bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 lrfit3 <- lm(y~poly(x,degree=3), data=data.frame(x=D[1:24,1],y=D[1:24,geneindex]))
 ```

-We can do this within {caret}.
-In the snippet, below, we fit $3$rd order polynomials to the control and infected datasets, and plot the fits alongside the data:
+We can do this within {caret}: in the snippet, below, we fit $3$rd order polynomials to the control and infected datasets, and plot the fits alongside the data.

 ```r